-- The U.S. Department of Education processed your FAFSASM form with an official expected family contribution (EFC).
+- The U.S. Department of Education processed your FAFSA form with an official expected family contribution (EFC).

 - A Direct Loan was originated for you.

-- A Federal Supplemental Educational Opportunity Grant (FSEOG) was awarded to you.
+- A Federal Perkins Loan or a Federal Supplemental Educational Opportunity Grant (FSEOG) was awarded to you.

 - A Teacher Education Assistance for College and Higher Education (TEACH) Grant was originated for you.

 - It is a second or subsequent disbursement of loan funds, unless you have graduated or successfully completed the payment period.

 - You are a first-year, first-time borrower and withdraw prior to completing 30 days of your degree program.

 - It is a disbursement of grant funds and you did not have a valid FAFSA on file prior to the processing deadline.

 If you are found to be eligible for a late disbursement of loan funds, the University will contact you prior to making any disbursements.
 This gives you the opportunity to accept or decline loans and to choose how funds will be applied.